Geometric Future Squama 2505 Review

 However, we wouldn't recommend them as your next pair of case fans.
 We can see those types of fans being incredibly useful for extremely thick and dense radiators.
 But as far as case fans are concerned, we would recommend taking a look at Geometric Future's Squama 2503.
 Although they cannot push the temps as low, their noise-to-performance ratio looks a lot better.

-Read MoreArctic P12 PWM PST Review
+Read MoreArctic F14 Review

 Read More